 Influencers at the top of their game, like Kylie Jenner (over 300 million followers), can request over one million dollars per sponsored post.

 Add to that all the other ways of making money that we discussed above and you’ll realize that even nano influencers can turn this into a full-time job if they successfully combine a few income streams.
+Check out this TikTok money calculator to see just how much they can earn.

 Note: It’s important to consider ethical ways of producing sponsored content.
 A great research paper by Mariah Wellman titled the “Ethics of Authenticity” dives deep on this issue.